Taylor/Maclaurin Series & Power Series of ln(1+x)

 September 18, 2025

-• Biology: population models use \(\ln(1+\text{growth rate})\) to predict how species change over time
+• Biology: population models use \(\ln(1+\text{growth rate})\) to predict species dynamics.

 Topics Covered